MagaluCloud/magalu/mgc/terraform-provider-mgc/docs/resources/dbaas_instances.md

 - `backup_retention_days` (Number) Number of days to retain automated backups (1-35 days).
 Zero disables automated backups.
 Default is 7 days.
 - `backup_start_at` (String) Time to initiate the daily backup in UTC (format: 'HH:MM:SS').
 Default is 04:00:00.
-- `parameters` (Map of String) Map of database engine parameters to customize the instance configuration.

 ### Read-Only